 I was speaking with a trainee today.
 She shared that she had recently read an article about the economic reality of being a yoga teacher.
-In that article (one that I remember reading) the author stated that relying on your weekly classes to provide an adequate income is not wise and went on to encourage diversified sources of income.
+In that article (one that I remember reading previously) the author stated that relying on your weekly classes to provide an adequate income is not wise and went on to encourage diversified sources of income.
 For yoga teachers who don't have another career or family support (inheritance or spousal), this would mean sources such as private classes, workshops and teacher training.

 Teaching any subject or skill with depth and wisdom requires experience that only a longterm commitment can provide.
 The process cannot be hurried, especially for yoga asana teachers - those who teach the physical practices.
 My clearest first memory of an authentic yoga class was this: It feels like physical therapy and psychotherapy in one session.
 I loved it!
 But think about that - physical therapists and psychotherapists do extensive training to prepare for their careers.
 The same is true of yoga teachers, or should be.

 Earning a living as a yoga teacher is not impossible but it is rarely easy or abundant.
 It's important to know this if you have aspirations to teach.
 Here are a few thoughts about categories of teaching situations.

 Group classes are quite variable.
 When we start out, new to a studio or new to students, we'll be very lucky to make much money at all.
 I did plenty of these classes and came to look at them as a way to gain more experience and, most importantly, build community.
 If a particular class brought in enough money for weekly groceries I was pleased and still am - 30 years later.

 As time goes on, if you develop a strong network of regular students, and you have a reasonable agreement with the studio, you could do well teaching these classes.
 Just don't fall into the trap of trying to teach more than 6 group classes per week to pay the bills.
 That's how yoga teachers burn out.